Our Curriculum : Writing

 During each fiction unit, the children will learn:

-- How to write effectively focusing on an element of compositiong. setting, action, suspense etc. (writerly toolkit)
+- how to write effectively focusing on an element of compositiong. setting, action, suspense etc. (writerly toolkit)

-- A way to innovate (e.g. substitution, addition, translation, change of view point and/or genre).
+- a way to innovate (e.g. substitution, addition, translation, change of viewpoint and/or genre)

 During each non-fiction unit, the children will learn:

-- How the text is structured/organised
+- how the text is structured/organised

-- A way to innovate (e.g. substitution or addition)
+- a way to innovate (e.g. substitution or addition)

-The TfW process is cumulative and progressive so as children’s writerly competencies develop and strengthen their ability to structure, compose and innovate will become more sophisticated and complex.
+The TfW process is cumulative and progressive so children’s writerly competencies develop and strengthen their ability to structure, compose and innovate will become more sophisticated and complex.
 Children will learn how to become a ‘writer’ and the skills surrounding collecting ideas, drafting, editing and publishing.

-Our writing curriculum is underpinned by reading as we believe the reading feeds the writing.
+Our writing curriculum is underpinned by reading as we believe reading feeds the writing.
 As such, throughout the writing curriculum children will explore a range of models from high quality texts alongside the unit’s ‘model text.’

 The quality of the models provided is pivotal to the success of the sequence and the writing and as such these have been written and/or selected by expert teachers.